moffa89/Apex-Autoexec-2024/README.md

 ![RTSS Settings](https://github.com/moffa89/Apex-Autoexec-2024/blob/main/RTSS/RTSS_settings.png)
 ![RTSS Settings_2](https://github.com/moffa89/Apex-Autoexec-2024/blob/main/RTSS/RTSS_settings_2.png)

-# How to disable the Intro
+# How to disable the Intro the second way
 - Go to Your Drive > Program Files > Steam > steamapps > common > Apex Legends > media
 - In this media file you should see two files named "intro.bik" and "respawn.bik"
 - What you have to do is rename both of these files to something else and KEEP THE .bik PORTION.
 DO NOT remove the .bik or delete these files.